 Patrick Korpitsch Michaela Lippitz Favoritenstraße 226, D.Z.311100 Vienna P: +43 1 606 68 77-4800 F: +43 1 606 68 77-4809 email@example.com

-Application period for the summer semester 2020 12th August to 25th October 2020
+Application period for summer semester 2021 10th August to 25th October 2020

 tuition fee / semester:

 + ÖH premium + contribution2

-1 Tuition fees for students from third countries € 727 per semester
+1 Tuition fees for students from third countries € 727,- per semester

-2 for additional study expenses (currently up to € 83 depending on degree program and year)
+2 for additional study expenses (currently up to € 83,- depending on degree program and year)

 You are interested in both medicine and technology and are therefore looking for an intersection that combines both.
 You have already acquired a strong foundation in mathematics and physics.
 You approach problems logically and analytically, display manual dexterity when operating equipment and have a strong sense of responsibly.
 Your good spatial imagination helps you to analyze images.
 Despite all the physical and technical aspects, you never lose sight of the person, who you show great empathy.
 Strong social skills are also necessary for work in interdisciplinary teams.
 Your curiosity makes you open to science and research in order to also keep up with the rapid advances in medical technology in the future.